eudoraleer/scasa/README.md

 ```sh
 cd <SCASA_project_name_timestamp>/2QUANT/<sample_1_quantification_output>/
 ```

-### A Full Script to Run Scasa Tutorial: An Example
+Now that you have learnt how to run scasa!

+### A Quick Example:
 ```sh

 # 1. Download scasa: